kazewong/NeuralSNR/README.md

 This should start the training and output a network at the end of the training.

-Training a nueral network could be a daunting concept for people who haven't done it.
+Training a neural network could be daunting if you have never done it before.
 Please ask for help you need any.